The kids have always traveled well, and this trip was no exception. They were fantastic.

 I was so glad we decided to add the hour (or more) to our trip and take the detour.

 We came down the mountain through Cherokee and would have stopped to see the Indian Chief at the welcome center, but he wasn’t out that morning.
 We did get to see a buffalo though.
-We also saw the elk moving through town.

 We had such a great trip.
 We packed a lot into it, for sure.